ahmedemad3/flight-search-service/README.md

 ### Redis Setup

-Ensure that Redis server is running locally or using docker or update the Redis configuration in `application.properties` if using a remote server.
+Ensure that Redis server is running locally or update the Redis configuration in `application.properties` if using a remote server.

 ```properties
 # Redis Configuration